friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 The code examples are in Scala, but the patterns should translate to most other languages that have first-order functions and generic type parameters.
 If your favorite language does not support Java-style exception handling---with a dedicated `Exception` class and specialized keywords like `throw` and `catch`---we'll see how to implement exception handling as user-defined types and functions in a type-safe way.

+You can find the summary [refactor template](https://gist.github.com/friedbrice/066c81db89a29826219321efd522febd) and working [code examples](https://gist.github.com/friedbrice/b08d5e5660a824e3f912d4570cdf7f8c) accompanying this post on Gist.
+Test.scala can be run in an IDE or in the Scala REPL.

 ## An Example Problem

 We are to implement an API over HTTP which, for simplicity's sake, only accepts POST requests.
 Users specify a resource in the path of their request, provide an auth token in their header, and the body of their request gets posted to the resource (which probably involves writing to a database, but we'll leave the precise meaning undefined).